-The above resignation became effective on 7 February 2019 i.e. on the date of appointment by the General Meeting of Shareholders new members of the Supervisory Board in place of the members who submitted the resignations.
-On 7 February 2019 the Extraordinary General Meeting of Shareholders of the Company appointed to the Supervisory Board Mr. John Brantl and Mr. Julian von Martius.
+The resignation became effective on 7 February 2019 i.e. on the date of appointment by the General Meeting of Shareholders new members of the Supervisory Board in place of the members who submitted the resignations.
+On 7 February 2019 the Extraordinary General Meeting of Shareholders of the Company appointed to the Supervisory Board Mr. Julian von Martius in place of Mr. Florian Kawohl.